xBlade58/smart-meter-platform-page/specification/1_SystemOverview/Concentrator.md

 ### Data Collection

 The Concentrator connects to one or more SmartMeterAdapter components.
 How this connection is established is defined in the section [3_Communication](./../3_Communication/overview.md).
-SmartmeterAdapter components are from the top level view of the concentrator in close proximity to the Concentrator.
+SmartMeterAdapter components are from the top level view of the concentrator in close proximity to the Concentrator.

 ### Provide Data to the Cloud